tweidinger/presentations/raw/Tauri-2-secure-edition.iapresenter/text.md

 This approach can help to restrict system access after the application has been shipped, but it is usually not very fine-grained and it is difficult to find a balance between restrictions and usability.

+Tauri is compatible with this container sandboxing approach and has active effort to make configuration easier.

 ---
 ## Application Logic Sandbox
 	Reasonable Applications